-Following the legal recognition of decapod crustacean sentience in UK law in April 2022, it became evident that little was known about existing welfare standards in the food supply chain.
+When decapod crustacean sentience was recognised in UK law in April 2022, it highlighted how little is known about existing welfare standards in the food supply chain

 The aims of The Snapshot